vinaydesai23/Discord-Bot/README.md

 # Discord-Bot
-A discord bot which can reply to certain commands and provides data like information about the server, information about the input user.
+A discord bot built using python which answers to certain commands and provides information about the server and the input user.
-Mainly it provides weather condition of any input place.
-OpenWeather is the API used to obtain weather information of the input place.
+It also provides weather updates of the given location.
+For this, OpenWeather has been used.